-Built in 1970, by McDermott Shipyard of Morgan City, Louisiana (hull #162) as the Leslie Foss for Foss Maritime of Seattle, Washington.
+Built in 1970, by McDermott Shipyard of Morgan City, Louisiana (hull #162) as the Leslie Foss for the Foss Maritime Company of Seattle, Washington.

-The tug was later acquired by Foss Maritime Subsidiary Gulf Caribe Maritime of Mobile, Alabama.
+In 1970, the tug transferred to the Foss Maritime Company subsidiary.
+Gulf Caribe Maritime Incorporated of Mobile, Alabama.
 Where she was renamed as the Caribe Pioneer.

-She was eventually reacquired by Foss Maritime of Seattle, Washington.
+In 2012, she was returned to the Foss Maritime Company of Seattle, Washington.
 Where she was renamed as the Leslie Foss.

-The tug's electrical service is provided by two John Deere 99kW generator Units.
-As well as a John Deere 75kW auxillary emergency unit.
+The tug's electrical service is provided by two, 99kW John Deere generator sets.
+As well as a, third 75kW John Deere auxiliary emergency generator set.
 The tug's capacities are 96,000 gallons of fuel, 1,250 gallons of lube oil, and 6,000 gallons of potable water.

-Her towing gear consists of a Markey TDSD-32 double drum towing machine.
-One drum is outfitted with 2,200(ft) of 2(in) towing wire, the second drum is outfitted with 2,200(ft) of 2(in) towing wire.
+Her towing gear consists of a Markey TDSD-32, double drum, towing machine.
+One drum is outfitted with 2,200(ft) of 2(in) towing wire.
+The second drum is outfitted with 2,200(ft) of 2(in) towing wire.
 The tug features a set of hydraulic tow pins for tandem towing.
-She also features a bow winch outfitted with Plasma line for barge handling, and 1,500lbs Safe Working Load deck crane.
+She is also outfitted with a bow winch.
+Equipped with plasma line for barge handling.